-Dual Independent Runner Intake - you must select this checkbox if you are using a dual independent runner intake such as the BC Gerolamy Dual Flow or S&S Cycle VFI Induction System.
-With a standard Delphi intake system, the MAP sensor is sampled as each cylinder approaches BDC on the intake stroke.
+Dual Independent Runner Intake - you must select this checkbox if you are using a dual independent runner intake.
+With the original equipment intake system, the MAP sensor is sampled as each cylinder approaches BDC on the intake stroke.
 Dual independent runner intake systems have the MAP sensor connected to the front runner.
 When you select this checkbox, the MAP sensor is only sampled when the front cylinder approaches BDC on the intake stroke.

-Continuous Barometric Pressure Update

-Mode - recommended for operation in mountainous terrain with elevation changes of more than 3000 feet.
+Continuous Barometric Pressure Update Mode - recommended for operation in mountainous terrain with elevation changes of more than 3000 feet.
 Barometric pressure is continually estimated from manifold pressure sampled at specific crank angle and TPS conditions.

-Enable Low Fuel Warning - you should select this option for 2004 and later models equipped with a speedometer that includes a low fuel warning LED.
+Enable Low Fuel Warning - you should select this option for models equipped with a speedometer that includes a low fuel warning LED.
 When this option is selected, the TCFI also reports engine temperature data for aftermarket speedometers that support this feature.